Meteora Thessaly, Greece Travel Guide

 Greek Coffee (strong, unfiltered), Frappé (iced coffee), Ouzo (anise-flavored aperitif), Tsipouro (strong clear spirit), and Local Wines.

-Some establishments offer broader menus, sometimes including modern Greek or international cuisine options, alongside traditional fare.
+Certain businesses offer broader menus, sometimes including modern Greek or international cuisine options, alongside traditional fare.

 Excellent for fresh bread, traditional pies (like spanakopita - spinach pie, and tyropita - cheese pie), and a variety of sweet pastries.

-Great for breakfast or a quick snack.
+Great for your first meal of the day or a quick snack.

 For self-catering, snacks, drinks, or picnic ingredients.